gruelbox/transaction-outbox/README.md

  - transactionoutbox-guice
  - transactionoutbox-jooq

 Maven Central is updated regularly.
-You can follow bleeding-edge continuously-delivered releases from Github Package Repository.
-A new release is added here with every succesful build on the master branch, so is equivalent to a `SNAPSHOT` except that you can safely build production releases against it without the risk of it changing.
+Alternatively, you can follow bleeding-edge continuously-delivered releases from Github Package Repository.
+This is equivalent to a `SNAPSHOT`, except that you can safely build production releases against it without the risk of it changing.
 ```xml
 <repositories>
   <repository>